ilayaraja97/DAAAssignment/README.md

 # DAA Assignment
 Git repository which contains solutions of all DAA Lab Assignments of 4th semester IIIT Kota.
+Questions are in `README.md` inside every lab * directory.
+Some questions were done using codeblocks(0-3) all using gcc compiler.
+Standard C.
   * Lab 0
     * SortArray
     * SortContentDir